Looking back over the year and seeing how the diesel engine has changed we thought we would dust off our crystal ball and try to look into the future.

 EMISSIONS - EXCELLENT, very slight smoke under very heavy load.

 RELIABILITY - POOR, sensor faults aplenty, major engine faults seen in less than 100k miles.

 The main reason for the dramatic improvement in terms of power increases, lower emissions and reduced noise levels was due to the introduction of 'common rail' injection systems.

 Perhaps one phenomenon is the coincidence of harsher emission standards and the 'talk' of global warming nicely being introduced around uncertainties of world oil supplies, around the very late 1990's.
 The emission requirements effectively meant that common rail injection was the only option for engine builders to use to meet the stringent emissions figures.

-The emphasis could of been to build engines that could safely and reliably use 100% vegetable oil based fuels that had a no reliance on fossil fuels at all.
+The emphasis could have been to build engines that could safely and reliably use 100% vegetable oil based fuels that had no reliance on fossil fuels at all.
 The effectively 'forced' use of common rail systems massively hindered the step to vegetable based fuels as common rail injection is awfully weak and sensitive to fuel composition.
 Further additions of particulate filters in the exhaust caused further issues for running on vegetable based fuels as the by products from the burning of veg based fuels blocks exhaust filters very quickly.

 The 'leaps' towards cleaner, more environmentally friendly diesel engine technology virtually rendered the modern engine to be fossil fuel only.

 Conspiracy theory lovers may see a clear correlation between oil producers and car manufacturers with a little help from politicians to ensure demand for fossil based diesel is kept at the maximum.